 Of important note, Salt Lake City is also a city of artists.
 Salt Lake City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Salt Lake City’s character.

-Telecommuters are a relatively large percentage of the workforce: 15.94% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Salt Lake City telecommute to their jobs.
+Overall, about 15.94% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Salt Lake City is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Salt Lake City has plenty of amenities and opportunities for them, while residents of Salt Lake City enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Salt Lake City.